kriskbx/gitlab-time-tracker/documentation.md

 Now you can simply write `gtt` instead of the bulky Docker command before.
 Try it out: `gtt --help`

 **Note:** If you want to save reports via the `--file` parameter, make sure to save them in `/root` or another mounted directory that you have access to on your host machine.
-Take a look at the [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes/) about how Docker handles data and volumes.
+Take a look at the [Docker documentation](https://docs.docker.com/engine/tutorials/dockervolumes/) about how Dopcker handles data and volumes.

 ## commands